technomancy7/netcrawler/README.md

 Each site is also subject to its own rules and terms of service.
 Abusing the calls or spamming the sites or harvesting large amounts of data could get you blocked depending on the sites terms.
 I take no responsibility for that.
 Just use common sense and be sensible about it.

 ## DuckDuckGo search
+DuckDuckGo is an alternate search engine focused on privacy.
 ```py
 from netcrawler import *